-These pages contain the full doctoral research of the late Rev. Dr. Mirjam Rahel Scarborough, into Mennonite Women Missionaries in Central Africa 1950-2000, focusing in particular on the reasons for high dropout from the mission.
+These pages contain the doctoral research of the late Rev. Dr. Mirjam Rahel Scarborough, into Mennonite Women Missionaries in Central Africa 1950-2000.
+It focuses on the reasons for high dropout from the mission, and how many were careers were remodeled.
 It has been said that the theological section reveals Mirjam as one of the foremost woman Mennonite theologians.
-A summary of her research follows below.

 PART ONE: MENNONITE DISTINCTIVES